agyeiarcher/Crispy-VF/README.md

 # Crispy
 ___

-**Crispy** is a variable font, designed by Agyei Archer for Google Fonts.*SIL Open Font License 1.1.*
+**Crispy** is a variable font, designed by Agyei Archer for Google Fonts and licensed under the [SIL Open Font License, 1.1](http://scripts.sil.org/OFL).

 **Raison D'etre:** Crispy's variations are created based on Font Bureau and David Berlow's [variations proposal](https://variationsguide.typenetwork.com/), which outlined the descriptions of font features using more elemental factors than the more common paradigms like weight, width, x-height, etc.